AhmedMKhattab/AoUPRS/README.md

 AoUPRS is a Python module designed for calculating Polygenic Risk Scores (PRS) specific to the All of Us study.
 This tool leverages Hail, a scalable framework for exploring and analyzing genomic data, to provide efficient PRS calculations.

-AoUPRS provides 2 different approaches for PRS calculation [Check the publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC11275801/), currently under review, for more details]:
+AoUPRS provides 2 different approaches for PRS calculation [[Check the publication](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-025-11693-9) for more details]:

 __Approach 1:__ Using Hail Dense MatrixTable (MT)

 __Approach 2:__ Using Hail Sparse Variant Dataset (VDS)

+🧬 __Note:__ AoUPRS is initially designed for and tested with the All of Us Controlled Tier Dataset v7.

 ## Installation